MuffnDev/gsheet-tools/README.md

 - `string`: Letter or text
 - `number`: Well... a number.
 Note that it can be precised in the documentation if the method expects a decimal number or only an integer
 - `boolean`: A value that represents a "yes" or a "no".
 "Yes" value are: `TRUE`, `"true"`, `"yes"`, `"y"` and `1`.
 Any other value is considered as a "no"
-- `Column`: Represents a range of cells of only 1 column large
-- `Row`: Represents a range of cells of only 1 row large
-- `Range`: Represents a range of cells.
-By default, whatever the dimension.
-But the documentation may specify a number of rows or columns.
 - `...`: This symbol represents an infinity of parameters.
 For example, if a function has a parameter `...number`, you can pass as many numbers you want as parameters to that method (just like the `SUM()` function does!)
 - `|`: This symbol means "OR", and is meant to define several possible types for a single parameter.
 For example, `number|string` means that a parameter expects a number OR a text